tgfrerer/island/README.md

 ## Tools

-+ Project generator: Generates scaffolding for new apps, based on project templates
++ [Project generator][app-generator]: Generates scaffolding for new apps, based on project templates
-+ Module scaffold generator: Generates scaffolding for new modules.
++ [Module generator][module-generator]: Generates scaffolding for new modules.

 ## Examples